akelly1954/Samples/source/Video/README.md

  for reference as we go through this.
 You will see plenty of this syntax in the code - see *video_capture_globals.cpp* or *video_capture_thread.cpp* for examples).

        [ -fn [ file-name ] ]     Turns on the "write-to-file" functionality (see JSON file).
 The file-name parameter is the file which will be created to hold image frames.
 If it exists, the file will be truncated.
-If the file name is omitted, the default name "video_capture.data" will be used.
-(By default, the "write-to-file" capability is turned off in favor of the "write-to-process" member in the JSON config file).
+If the file name is omitted, the default name used is the runtime value of "output-file" in the Json config file.
+(By default, the "write-to-file" capability is turned off in favour of the "write-to-process" member in the JSON config file).

      Equivalent Json member(s):  Root["Config"]["App-options"]["write-to-file"] (bool, treated here like an int)
                                  Root["Config"]["App-options"]["output-file"] (string)